-I am currently completing a Postdoc in Computer Science under the direction of Andrew McCallum with a focus on structured representation learning.
+I completed my Postdoc in Computer Science under the direction of Andrew McCallum with a focus on structured representation learning in 2022.
 I obtained my Ph.D. in Mathematics from UMass Amherst in 2018, advised by Andrea Nahmod and Nestor Guillen.
 My Ph.D. research was in the field of partial differential equations, using techniques from harmonic analysis, calculus of variations, and Riemannian geometry.
 At the same time, I also completed my MS in Computer Science at UMass Amherst, with a focus on machine learning.
 Prior to my graduate studies, I obtained a BA in Mathematics and Economics (double-major) from Central Connecticut State University in 2010, graduating in two years with a 4.0 GPA.

 I perform research on foundational aspects of machine learning, particularly representation learning and probabilistic modeling, with applications to natural language processing and structured prediction.
 I am particularly interested in models with additional geometric, probabilistic, or set-theoretic structure, and the way in which this structure can be leveraged to offer additional capabilities and interpretability to deep learning models.